Uhlin E., Marin Navarro A., Rönnholm H., Day K., Kele M., Falk A.

 Miyazaki T., Nakatsuji N., Suemori H.

-This is one of the first customer publications that demonstrates laminin-521 as an optimal xeno- and feeder-free matrix for pluripotent stem cells.
+This is one of the first customer publications that demonstrate laminin-521 as an optimal xeno- and feeder-free matrix for pluripotent stem cells.
 The authors show cells should be cryopreserved as single cells for highest survival which is specifically supported by laminin-521 that promotes adhesion and self-renewal of fully dissociated single cells in the absence of ROCK inhibitor.
 They demonstrate 80-90% survival of hPSCs post-thawing and 60% survival following subculture on laminin-521, allowing for efficient and easy handling of cells and bulk storage of high-quality hPSCs.